Non-compactness of the Prescribed Q-curvature Problem in Large Dimensions: Introduction

 where $u_0$ is the standard bubble and $\phi$ is the error.
 As long as $\| \phi\|_{H^1}$ is small, it can be shown easily that $u>0$.
 In the prescribed $Q$ curvature problem, even if we can show that $ \| \phi \|_{H^2 (\mathbb R^N)}$ is small, it is not guaranteed that $u$ is positive.
 To overcome this difficulty, we need to use a weighted $L^\infty$ norm

 and we have to show that $\| \phi \|_{*}$ is small which then implies that $u$ is positive.
 We use a technical framework which is more closely related to the finite dimensional Liapunov-Schmidt reduction procedure, as in \cite{DFM}, \cite{RW}, and \cite{WY}.
-Another difficulty is the choice if the auxiliary function $f(s)$.
-In the second order case, a quadratic polynomial is chosen (\cite{BM}).
+Another difficulty is the choice of the auxiliary function $f(s)$.
+In the second order Yamabe problem case, a linear function is chosen to obtain $N \geq 52$ (\cite{B}) and a cubic polynomial is chosen to obtain $N \geq 25$ (\cite{BM}).
+While in the fourth order case, the best choice for $f$ seems to be fourth order polynomial.
+(Linear function only gives $ N \geq 52 $.)
+A surprising fact is that in both Yamabe and $Q-$curvature problems, the two dimensions $52$ and $25$ are the same.

 The organization of the paper is as follows: In Section 2, we introduce the special metric $g$ in this paper.
 In Section 3, the first approximation of the solutions is given.
 In Section 4, we calculate the corresponding $\Delta_g$, $S_g$, $R_g$, $Q_g$ under this special metric $g$, and then acquire the estimate of the energy functional.
 In Section 5, the invertibility of the linearized operator is settled.
 In Section 6, we solve the nonlinear problem.
 In Section 7, a variational reduction procedure is processed.
-In Section 8, we show that the energy can be approximated by an auxiliary function.
-In Section 9, we prove that this auxiliary function has a critical point, which is a strict local minimum.
-In Section 10, we prove the main theorem by a gluing method.
-In Section 11, some inequalities used in the paper is proven.
+In Section 8, we show that the energy can be approximated by an reduced energy functional.
+In Section 9, we compute the reduced energy functional in terms of an auxiliary function $f$.
+In Section 10, we choose a linear auxilliary function to show that the reduced energy functional has a strict local minimum when $N \geq 52$.
+In Section 11, the dimension is reduced to $N \geq 25$ by choosing a fourth order polynomial.
+In Section 12, we prove the main theorem by a gluing method.
+Finally in the appendix, some inequalities used in the paper is proven.

-{\bf Acknowledgment.} The first author is supported by an Earmarked Grant from RGC of Hong Kong.
+{\bf Acknowledgment.} The first author is supported by an Earmarked Grant from RGC of Hong Kong and a Focused Research Scheme from CUHK.